dharmab/skyeye/docs/PLAYER.md

 ## Choosing Your Callsign

 You need a callsign to use SkyEye.
-A callsign contains a word followed by a sequence of numbers.
-SkyEye will make its best effort to figure out your callsign from your in-game name, but it works best if you have a name like `Mobius 1 Reaper` (MOBIUS ONE) or `Hitman 11 Monarch` (HITMAN ONE ONE).
+SkyEye will make its best effort to figure out your callsign from your in-game name, but it works best if you have a name like `Mobius 1 | Reaper` (MOBIUS ONE) or `Hitman 11 | Monarch` (HITMAN ONE ONE).

 That is:

-1. A two or three syllable English word that does not have any homonyms.
-Avoid compound words for best results.
+1. A two or three syllable English word.
-2. One or two digits, none of which are 0.
+2. One to three digits.
-3. A name that does not contain digits.
+3. A pipe character (`|`)
+3. Your non-callsign username.

 Your callsign should be unique within a server.
 If multiple players have the same callsign, SkyEye will respond but you may receive inconsistent information.
 Note that callsigns are normalized in capitalization and numbers - "WARDOG 14", "Wardog 14" and "Wardog 1 4" are all considered to be the same callsign.
+Numbers ar pronounced individually - "Spare 15" is prnounced "Spare One Five", not "Spare Fifteen".

 Avoid:

 * Names that contain brevity codewords, including "alpha", "radio", "bogey", "picture", "declare", "snaplock", "spiked", "bullseye".
 * Names that are hard to distinguish, like "Spare"/"Spear", "Jester"/"Gesture", "Witch"/"Which".
-The bot will make a best effort, but may be less accurage.
-* Names that aren't widely recognized words in common parlance, like "Razgriz".
 The bot will make a best effort, but may be less accurate.
+* Names that aren't widely recognized words in common parlance, like "Razgriz" or "Beskar".
+The bot will make a best effort, but may be less accurate.
 * Names in poor taste.

+If your callsign doesn't follow this format, SkyEye makes a best effort to understand it while still applying its parser rules.
+A bare username like "Jeff" (with no numbers) may still work, but do not expect this to work reliably.

 ## Using Skyeye